davidlenfesty/kicad-projects/README.md

 # kicad-projects

-Just a repo for my random KiCAD projects.
-Nothing to see here.
-Move along.
+A repo for all my personal kicad PCB projects.

+Included are some LED drivers for home automation purposes.

+There isn't really anything special about this stuff.